iclworkshop/iclworkshop.github.io/_pages/home.md

         <p>Paper templates and style files (adapted from the ICML template) can be found in <a class="red" href="https://www.overleaf.com/read/mcmwbswdxwgq#4ee6ba">this Overleaf template</a>.
 Submissions must follow the template and style, be properly <b>anonymized (for double-blind review)</b>, and not exceed the page limits for the specified track (excluding references and appendices).
 We will <b>have non-archival proceedings</b>, but will share accepted papers and their reviews on OpenReview.
 We encourage including code in papers, though we ask to anonymize the code along with the submission.</p>
         <h3>Dual Submission Policy</h3>
         <br />
-        <p>We accept submissions that are currently under review or recently published in other venues.
-However, as per ICML guidelines, we do not accept works accepted for publication in another archival venue as of the date of the workshop deadline.
-A work accepted at ICML 2024 can thus <b>not</b> be concurrently submitted at the workshop, but a paper under review at NeurIPS 2024 would be eligible.</p>
+        <p>We aim to host work-in-preparation that would most benefit from feedback, which informs our dual submission policy.
+We accept submissions that are <b>currently under review</b> for publication in other venues.
+However, as per ICML guidelines, we do not accept works <b>accepted for publication</b> in another archival venue as of the date of the workshop deadline.
+A work accepted at ICML 2024 or KDD 2024 can thus <b>not</b> be submitted to the workshop, but a paper under review at NeurIPS 2024 would be eligible.</p>
         <h3>Author-Reviewer Policy</h3>
         <br />
         <p>